 The word “kiosk” brings to mind something a little different for everyone.
-Most probably think of kiosks as freestanding (even though both desk-mount and wall-mount kiosks are popular choices in certain environments), but after that, perception and expectations tend to go in any one of many different directions. wayfinding, coin-counting, ticket dispensing, digital receptionists...there are countless applications.
+Most probably think of kiosks as freestanding (even though both desk-mount and wall-mount kiosks are popular choices in certain environments), but after that, perception and expectations tend to go in any one of many different directions.
+Wayfinding, coin-counting, ticket dispensing, digital receptionists...there are countless applications for interactive kiosks.

 Brands that have jumped on the automated retail bandwagon are not exactly boutique or experimental; instead, they are highly recognizable, respected companies in their respective industry spaces.
 Think Lego, ProActive, Apple, Best Buy, and even BMW/Mini -- just to name a few.
 There are several reasons these brands are utilizing automated retail.
 Some, such as Mini, use these interactive vending machines as a kind of showcase for their product.
 After all, a car vending machine is quite a novel approach to purchasing -- and a good way to attract attention at that.